Tom Poitras: Hartford

 He was hired as head coach at Hartford in April 2011.
 In 2014 Poitras signed a 5-year contract extension with Hartford.
 Poitras was inducted into the Connecticut Soccer Hall of Fame in 2017.

 Northern Kentucky

 He was hired as the 5th head coach in the history of Northern Kentucky's men's soccer program in January 2022.

+He resigned following the 2025 season.

 Head coaching record

 †NCAA canceled 2020 collegiate activities due to the COVID-19 virus.